BREAKING NEWS!!! $775 MILLION SETTLEMENT REACHED!!

 YOU ARE NOT ALONE.

 So how can you begin the process of getting the compensation you deserve?
 This is where the legal experts at CLASS ACTION LEGAL CENTER can help you!
-We work with hundreds of the best attorneys at dozens of prestigious firms, all with the goal of finding you the very best representation available!
+We work with hundreds of the best attorneys at dozens of prestigious firms, all to find you the very best representation available!
 Our clients have already seen hundreds of millions of dollars in awards and settlements from similar cases.
-There is absolutely NO COST to consult with one of our expert attorneys about the merits and details of your individual case.
+There is absolutely NO COST to consult with one of our expert attorneys about your individual case’s merits and details.
 In fact, there is NO COST for anything unless a settlement is won on your behalf!
 Unlike your experience with Xarelto, there is NO RISK in contacting CLASS ACTION LEGAL CENTER today.

 It is alleged that the drug manufacturers were well aware of studies showing Xarelto had higher rates of serious side effects, including gastrointestinal bleeding.